myspaghetti/macos-virtualbox/README.md

 QEMU with KVM is capable of providing virtual machine hardware passthrough for near-native performance.
 QEMU supports the `VMDK` virtual disk image storage format, which can be configured to be created by the script.
 See the [documentation command](#documentation) for further information.
 QEMU and KVM require additional configuration that is beyond the scope of the script.

+#### VirtualBox Native Execution Manager (NEM)

+The VirtualBox Native Execution Manager (NEM) is an experimental VirtualBox feature.
+VirtualBox uses NEM when access to VT-x and AMD-V is blocked by virtualization software or execution protection features such as Hyper-V, Windows Sandbox, WSL2, memory integrity protection, and other software. macOS and the macOS installer have memory corruption issues under NEM virtualization.
+The script checks for NEM and gives an error message if it is detected.

 ### Bootloaders

 The macOS VirtualBox guest is loaded without extra bootloaders, but it is compatible with [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases).
 OpenCore requires additional configuration that is beyond the scope of  the script.